lightly-ai/lightly/docs/source/docker/advanced/sequence_selection.rst

 ------------------------------

-The Lightly Worker will create a file at `{docker-output}/data/sequence_information.json` containg detailed information about the selected sequences.
+The Lightly Worker will create a file at `{docker-output}/data/sequence_information.json` containing detailed information about the selected sequences.
 The file can be used for further analysis of your dataset based on sequences.

 The file contains a list of sequence dictionaries.
 Every dicionary lists the